Updated: May 29

-optimising the quality of applications
+Optimising the quality of applications through better systems

-minimising processing times through Council
+Minimising processing times through Council

 Including the per-application cost of Rico as a line item/disbursement

 Charging a fixed-priced for reports/assessments, such as an assessment of environmental effects report and achieving better profit margins on these.